gleylaz/TimeDelay_SysID/README.md

 new parameters to be identified.
 It acts as a filtering noise and is independent from initial conditions.
 To increase the accuracy of estimation, we join the sparse regression with a bootstrapping resampling technique for real data with high level of noise.
 We use Taylor expansion to parameterize the time delays in the system equations.
-A nonlinear Dung oscillator is simulated to motivate the development of the proposed estimation technique.
-Experimental responses of time histories of a nonlinear rotary exible joint are presented to validate the eciency and accuracy of the proposed method.
+A nonlinear oscillator is simulated to motivate the development of the proposed estimation technique.
+Experimental responses of time histories of a nonlinear rotary exible joint are presented to validate the efficiency and accuracy of the proposed method.
 The studies reported herein indicate that the proposed method is quite promising for high-dimensional dynamical nonlinear systems with multiple inputs and multiple outputs.